cucumber/.github/.github/PULL_REQUEST_TEMPLATE.md

 The prompts below are for guidance to help you describe your change in a way that is most likely to make sense to other people when they are reviewing it.
-Still, it's just a guide, so feel free to delete anything that doesn't feel appropriate, and add anything additional that seems like it would probide useful context. 👏🏻 -->
+Still, it's just a guide, so feel free to delete anything that doesn't feel appropriate, and add anything additional that seems like it would provide useful context. 👏🏻 -->

 ### 🤔 What's changed?